vaibhavvikas/factorio-mod-downloader/README.md

 1. You can build and run the app yourself.
 I have written the code in python and implemented poetry for dependency management and easy build.
 2. Install python > v3.12 and install poetry, refer to [poetry official website](https://python-poetry.org/docs/#installation) for installation guide.
 3. Install dependencies via the command `poetry install`.
+4. Install Playwright browsers once (only needed the first time): `poetry run python -m playwright install chromium`
-4. To run the application use the command `poetry run factorio-mod-downloader`.
+5. To run the application use the command `poetry run factorio-mod-downloader`.
 This will run the application directly without building.
-5. To build the application, I am using pyinstaller (you need a **Windows x64** system to build it).
+6. To build the application, I am using pyinstaller (you need a **Windows x64** system to build it).
 Run the command `poetry build` to build the application.
 A new .exe file will be generated inside `/dist/pyinstaller/win_amd64`.

+Note: When running the built executable for the first time, Playwright may download the Chromium browser to your user directory.
+Ensure internet access is available.

 ### Note